MaximilianZenz/BricklinkStoreManager/README.md

 ``npm run start``

+or prepare the app for publishing by running

+``npm run make``

-You can also create an executable for your platform by running
+After that you can create an executable for your platform by running

 ``npm run publish``

-Or create specific executables by running
+or create specific executables by running

 ``npm run publish-mac``